 By Technology:

 The fuel cell segment is expected to dominate the market.
 Compared to other traditional technologies, fuel cells offer a number of advantages.
-Higher efficiency, up to 60% efficiency, less emissions, and the conversion of chemical energy into electrical energy are all features of fuel cells.
+Higher efficiency, up to 60% efficiency, fewer emissions, and the conversion of chemical energy into electrical energy are all features of fuel cells.

 By Application:

-The commercial & industrial segment are expected to dominate the market. due to convenient access to utility regions and inexpensive product installation costs.
+The commercial & industrial segment is expected to dominate the market. due to convenient access to utility regions and inexpensive product installation costs.
 Furthermore, as renewable technologies are more efficient, energy secure, emission-free, and resilient than traditional means of generating electricity, governments worldwide are pushing legislation to expand their use in various applications.

 Report Scope